oneconcern/datamon/README.md

 ### Tunes

-Tunes are the tasks that can be executed with trumpet.
+Tunes are the tasks that can be executed with datamon.
 You can box a

 ## Data Management